MobiusLqm/MobiusLqm/README.md

 3. Real-World Impact:
     - I believe meaningful research should solve pressing problems and contribute to real-world applications.
 4. Clarifying Core Problems:
-    -  identifying and understanding the true nature of the problem before initiating solutions, avoiding blind action driven by superficial observations.
+    -  Identifying and understanding the true nature of the problem before initiating solutions, avoiding blind action driven by superficial observations.